HankB/Linux_ZFS_Root/Debian/README.md

 ## Status

-* Most recent commit has had minimal testing (EXPERIMENTAL removed, BACKPORTS next.)
-* Script has been checked with shellcheck and all reported issues resolved.
+* Script has been checked with `shellcheck` and all reported issues resolved.
-* Script is current with the intructions listed at https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS (subject to the limitations listed above.)
-(Note: It is still catching up.)
+* Script is current with the intructions listed at https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS (Note: The release of 0.8.2 breaks the instructions and script.)
-* A few test cases have passed using Debian Live 10.1 which is now recommended.
+* All test cases have passed using Debian Live 10.1 which is now recommended.
+Many tests do not perform well on Virtualbox, resulting in no rpool pool on reboot.
+Repeating the identical test often succeeds.
+Fiddling with rpool before booting sometimes helps.
+This has not been seen on real H/W.
+* Testing scripts have been revised and all pass `shellcheck`.
+* Script has been broken due to release of ZFS 0.8.2 to backports.
+The fix is simple and testing will commence shortly.

 ## WARNING WILL ROBINSON